keptn/lifecycle-toolkit/docs-new/docs/components/lifecycle-operator/deployment-flow.md

 such as those that describe what is currently happening in the system.
 During the lifetime of the application, custom resources are created, updated, deleted or reconciled.
-Each reconciliation, or re-evaluation of the state of custom resource by the controller, can cause the generation of events.
+Each reconciliation, or re-evaluation of the state of custom resources by the controller, can cause the generation of events.
 These include: